apptentive-engineering/mongoid_fulltext/README.md

 Full-text search using n-gram matching for the Mongoid ODM.
 Tested on MongoDB 1.6 and above, but probably works on earlier versions as well.

+Forked from sebastian-railwaymen/mongoid_fulltext

+Made this Version ready for Rails 4 with Mongoid 4.0.0 (Branch mongoid-4-test) Works fine in my application.

 MongoDB currently has no native full-text search capabilities, so this gem is a good fit for cases where you want something a little less than a full-blown indexing service like Solr. mongoid_fulltext lets you do a fuzzy string search across relatively short strings, which makes it good for populating